 This takes quite a bit of time and dedication and should only be attempted if the other two methods fail and your laptop is no longer under warranty.
 If you still have it under warranty, it might be best to just send it back.

 Updating your BIOS is not really recommended in most cases – but in some, like having your laptop shutting down randomly, it might help.

 The process is a bit complicated, but you can find instructions on how to do it here.

 Just make sure, before you attempt to update your BIOS, that there is indeed an update available for your model.
 And only do it if everything else failed to fix your problem.

-In my case and most cases out there, simply tightening the screws a bit solves the problem like magic.
+In my case and most cases out there, simply tightening the screws a bit solves the problem like magic – as silly and unbelievable as it might sound.
 So definitely try it first and you might be surprised to find out that such a simple fix works!

 If you have this strange problem of your Acer laptop randomly shutting down without an apparent reason, feel free to comment below especially if you managed to find a fix that was not listed in this article.